 Cybersecurity

 With ICTs increasingly underpinning a broad range of human activities, modern societies have developed a growing dependency on ICTs in their daily operations and management of critical infrastructure.
-However, this creates risks that need to be managed at all levels – national, regional and international.
+However, this creates risks that need to be addressed at all levels – national, regional and international in collaboration with all stakeholders.

 Without ensuring confidence and security in the use of ICTs, the lack of trust can hinder the adoption of ICTs and minimize their positive impact in countries’ development process.